stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words.drawing/signatureline/get_instructions/_index.md

 title: Aspose::Words::Drawing::SignatureLine::get_Instructions method
 linktitle: get_Instructions
 second_title: Aspose.Words for C++ API Reference
-description: Aspose::Words::Drawing::SignatureLine::get_Instructions method.
+description: 'Aspose::Words::Drawing::SignatureLine::get_Instructions method.
 Gets or sets instructions to the signer that are displayed on signing the signature line.
 This property is ignored if DefaultInstructions is set.
-Default value for this property is empty string in C++.
+Default value for this property is empty string in C++.'
 type: docs
 weight: 500
 url: /cpp/aspose.words.drawing/signatureline/get_instructions/